microsoft/vscode-docs/docs/java/java-serverless.md

 TOCTitle: Java Serverless
 ContentId: a3071f40-4987-4054-99cb-3d122d23bf47
 PageTitle: Writing serverless Java Application with VS Code
-DateApproved: 3/7/2017
+DateApproved: 5/30/2018
 MetaDescription: Using VS Code for developing, debugging and deploying your serverless application.
 ---
 # Serverless Java Apps with VS Code

 Serverless, as indicated by its name, allows you to execute your code in an environment without having to first create a VM or publish a web application.

-This tutorial guides you through creating a [serverless](https://azure.microsoft.com/overview/serverless-computing/) function project and deploy to [Azure](https://azure.microsoft.com) with Visual Studio Code and the [Azure Functions](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions) extension.
-You be able to test it locally and deploy it to [Azure Functions](https://azure.microsoft.com/services/functions).
+This tutorial guides you through creating a [serverless](https://azure.microsoft.com/overview/serverless-computing/) function project and deploying to [Azure](https://azure.microsoft.com) with Visual Studio Code and the [Azure Functions](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions) extension.
+You'll be able to test the function locally and then deploy it to [Azure Functions](https://azure.microsoft.com/services/functions).
 When you're done, you'll have a HTTP-triggered function app running in Azure.

 ## Prerequisites